Hazardous Waste Label Requirements

 EPA Requirements

-danger hazardous materials signThe EPA primarily determines the types or classes of hazardous waste to be marked, and how waste containers should be labeled to communicate this.
-Technically, the EPA only requires having the words “hazardous waste,” in a description of any container of hazards, along with the date the accumulation started.
+The EPA primarily determines the types or classes of hazardous waste to be marked, and how waste containers should be labeled to communicate this.
+Technically, the EPA only requires that a container of hazardous waste include the words “hazardous waste” in its description, along with the date the accumulation started.
 This is required to enhance safety and environmental protection.
 Labels are not required to include the identity of the container’s contents, only that the contents are hazardous.

 DOT Requirements

-Hazmat MarkersThe DOT requirements for hazardous waste labeling, while they are being transported or shipped, are much more complex than EPA requirements, but are overseen and determined by EPA guidelines.
+The DOT requirements for hazardous waste labeling during transport or shipment are much more complex than EPA requirements, but are overseen by EPA guidelines.
 The requirements of a shipper to be DOT compliant include:

 • Determination